 Child Custody NSW Lawyers

-Breaking up is a tough one, let alone handling child custody and children’s matters.
-Here, you’d need a family lawyer that deals with child custody and children’s matters so that parental rights and responsibilities are in the best interests of your children and are fairly considered.
+Breaking up is a tough one, let alone handling child custody and children matters.
+Here, you would need a family lawyer that deals with child custody and children’s matters so that parental rights and responsibilities are in the best interests of your children.
 Doing so is a critical decision, especially if both parents cannot seem to arrive at a single agreement.

 Consulting a child custody lawyer does not automatically guarantee the parents will end up in court litigating the issues.
 Our child custody lawyers have experience in these kinds of issues and can help parents to understand what is reasonable under the law and what their choices are.

-Things to consider before getting a child custody lawyer
+Things to consider before engaging a child custody lawyer

-- Parents need to remember that they will be dealing with the other parent for perhaps many more years, and it is important to try to save any good feelings not just for your own sake but for the sake of your children, who are watching.
+1. Parents need to remember that they will be dealing with the other parent for perhaps many more years.
+Therefore, it’s important to try and save any good feelings not just for your own sake but for the sake of your children.

-- Once your case is brought into court, you will have no secrets.
-Bringing your case into court will mean that you will have to provide evidence and reasons for your choices, for the court to consider.
+2. Once your case is brought into court, you will have no secrets.
+Bringing your case into court will mean that you will have to provide evidence and reasons for your choices.

 3. Once you have asked the court to make decisions about your family, you will give up some amount of control you may have kept by working toward an agreement with the other parent.